Jason Payne is serving "The Other Death Sentence", life without parole (LWOP) for a crime he did not commit.

 On December 11, 2007 in the town of Quitman, Texas two people were shot to death.
 Nichole Payne, wife of Jason Payne and her son by a previous marriage, Austin Taylor Wages.
 Upon discovering the two bodies Jason immediately called 911 at 9:09 AM and told the operator that “his wife and his son are both shot” and that he needed help.

 The lead detective in the case Lt.
 Det.
-Miles Tucker of the Wood County Sheriff's Office requested the assistance of Sgt.Noel Martin, a Criminologist with the Smith County Sheriff's Office to come out to the crime scene and perform a crime scene reconstruction.
+Miles Tucker of the Wood County Sheriff's Office, who has since been arrested on evidence tampering requested the assistance of Sgt.Noel Martin, a Criminologist with the Smith County Sheriff's Office to come out to the crime scene and perform a crime scene reconstruction.
 After doing a thorough and extensive examination of the crime scene, and a rigorous examination of the autopsy report and other evidence Noel Martin, the only forensic expert at the crime scene issued his findings: Murder Suicide.
-This must of come as a surprise to Lt.
+This must have come as a surprise to Lt.
 Tucker who likely felt that Martin, a fellow police officer and prosecution expert witness would issue a finding that would support his theory of a Double Homicide.

 And so begins the saga of how the police in a "rush to judgment" was free to neglect the weakness of their case, manipulate evidence and lie about critical factors of the case to support their theory of a double homicide.
 The prosecution was able to gain a conviction by misleading the jury based on fraudulent forensic testimony and weak circumstantial evidence of nothing more than inferences piled upon inferences.